-Most frequently used and free available compiler is GNU C/C++ compiler, otherwise you can have compilers either from HP or Solaris if you have respective Operating Systems.
+The compiler compiles the source codes into final executable programs.
+The most frequently used and free available compiler is the GNU C/C++ compiler, otherwise you can have compilers either from HP or Solaris if you have the respective operating systems.

-Following section guides you on how to install GNU C/C++ compiler on various OS.
-I'm mentioning C/C++ together because GNU gcc compiler works for both C and C++ programming languages.
+The following section explains how to install GNU C/C++ compiler on various OS. m We keep mentioning C/C++ together because GNU gcc compiler works for both C and C++ programming languages.